SQLSwimmer/powerbi-admin-scripts/README.md

 - **DefaultSecurityGroupId** - The Entra object Id of the default security group contained in the DefaultSecurityGroup variable
 - **DefaultSecurityGroupAccess** - The default workspace permission tha tis granted to the Entra security group contained in the DefaultSecurityGroup variable
 - **PowerShellScriptPath** - PowerShell script files are used throughtout both build and release pipelines, this variable holds the value of the folder where these scirpt files reside in the repo
+- **ProdReleaseTag** - Text to determine if a release should be published to production workspace(s)

 ## Scripts
 **Basic folder**